pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 library.
 A case path is like a key path, except it is specifically tuned for abstracting over the shape of enums rather than structs.
 A key path abstractly bundles up the functionality of getting and setting a property on a struct, whereas a case path bundles up the functionality of "extracting" a value from an enum and "embedding" a value into an enum.
-They are an indispensible tool for transforming bindings.
+They are an indispensable tool for transforming bindings.

 Similar APIs are defined for popovers, covers, and more.